Your partner in philanthropy. SEE advisor resources

 Grants can be requested for equipment or facilities, personal protection gear, or training for first responders.
 The maximum grant that will be considered is $50,000.
 Priority will be given to requests for funds that will be added to previously committed dollars raised in the local community.

 The deadline for submission is October 1.
-Awards will be announced by November.
+Awards will be announced in November.

 Municipalities, public, tax-exempt organizations as defined by Section 501(c)(3) of the Internal Revenue Code, or those working with a 501(c)(3) fiscal agent who can receive funds on their behalf